 - Saw palmeto contains an extract called Beta sitosterol (pronounced beta-sight-toe-stair -all)

-- Beta sitosterol seems to decrease DHT (di-hydro-testosterone) which is linked to hair loss
+- Beta sitosterol decreases a hormone called DHT (di-hydro-testosterone) which is linked to hair loss

 - Reducing DHT levels, might help hair growth

-Its an understatement to say saw palmetto caused a lot of drama.
-When Halo Beauty made its debut, lots of women complained it was a bad choice because it interfered with birth control pills, and increased risk of getting pregnant.
+When Halo Beauty made its debut, lots of women complained it was a bad choice because they said it interfered with birth control pills, and increased risk of getting pregnant.

-An article in Allure Magazine about Halo Beauty didn't help matters.
-While I can understand hesitation on the part of women about this, I will say, as someone whose been investigating supplements for over 20 years, I've never seen any proof of saw palmetto causing someone to get pregnant.
+A click bate article in Allure Magazine didn't help matters.
+Let me set this record straight.
+I have been investigating supplements for over 20 years, I've never seen ANY proof of saw palmetto causing a woman to get pregnant.

-The evidence cited for possibility is basically test tube studies.
 There is no human proof women will get pregnant if they take saw palmetto supplements.
-I discussed this further down in the Side Effects section below and I've written an entire review on this too.
+I discussed this further in the Side Effects section below and I've written an entire review on this too.

-This plant, also known as Indian goosberry and Alma fruit can be thought of as similar to saw palmetto in that it also seems to reduce DHT levels.
+Amla fruit, also known as Indian goosberry is thought of as similar to saw palmetto by reducing DHT levels.
 While lab animal research has documented this effect, human evidence needs to confirm this.
+My hunch is saw palmetto and amla fruit would work together to cause an even greater decrease in DHT levels.

-See the Alma Fruit review for more insights.
+See the Amla Fruit Review for more insights.

 Grape Seed Extract

 Grape seeds contain an abundance of nutritional extracts.
 The label of Halo Beauty specifically mentions an extract called polyphenols.
-Polyphenols are a class of powerful antioxidants.
+Polyphenols are powerful antioxidants.
+While human proof is lacking, some animal evidence suggests grape seed extract might promote hair growth.

 In a study lasting 24 weeks, men who used pumpkin seed oil reported 40% more hair than men who used a placebo oil.
 Pumpkin seeds also contain essential fatty acids which might help skin retain moisture.